 These cardiac symptoms often come and go – sometimes over a surprisingly long period of time.
 They’re not always severe.
 We may believe that heart attack chest pain must be described as “crushing”, but it’s often frequently described by women with words like pressure, heavy, burning, full or tight – not “crushing” and often not even as “pain”.

-And 8-10% of women experience NO CHEST SYMPTOMS at all during a heart attack.(1)
+At least 10% of women experience NO CHEST SYMPTOMS at all during a heart attack.(1)

 For example, an interesting cardiac symptom often reported by women is what we call “a sense of impending doom” (anxiety occurring along with shortness of breath that doesn’t let up).